500 Word about Myself: A Short Story 488 words [Essay Example]

 My mom, my sister, and I drove down to the school we were going to one day during the summer to meet our teachers.
 The School was called Mountain Green Elementary School.
 My sister was going into 5th grade, and I was going into 3rd.
 I still remember my teachers name.
 She was Mrs. Duncan.
 My sister had the teacher, Mrs. Bait.
 We talked for a little bit and then we drove back home.

-My ordeal was definitely going into 4th grade.
+My ordeal was going into 4th grade.
 For some reason, I didn’t go back to Mountain Green.
-I went to some other school.
-I didn’t like this school, or stay at it very long so I don’t remember the name.
-This school was still in or near Morgan.
-We went to the school to visit our teachers just like before.
-I met my 4th grade teacher and my sister met her 6th grade teacher.
-We stayed in that school for a week then came back to Brigham City.
+I went to another school I didn’t like and don’t remember the name of.
+We visited teachers just like before, and I met my 4th-grade teacher.
+We stayed there for a week, then returned to Brigham City.

 Get a custom paper now from our expert writers.

-In conclusion, my reward was finding my friends and making some new ones that are still my friends to this day, and getting experiences at different schools.
+In conclusion, my reward was finding my friends, making new ones, and gaining experiences at different schools.
 It was cool meeting new people, although I probably won’t see them again.

 Works Cited